CSI-Carlos-Cobian/CSI-Python-2021/Modules/Module3/Module3.md

  - Answer:

-How do you address an index in an array?
+How do you address an index in an list?
 Write a python code that assigns 34 to a new variable by accessing the value stored in:
         arr = [4, 3, -1, 4, 34]

  - Answer:

-What is the first index of an array?
+What is the first index of an list?
 Why?

  - Answer: